moka-guys/dnanexus_wes_congenica_sftp_upload/README.md

 ## What are typical use cases for this app?

-After quality checks of a WES run have been completed, this app will be run to upload revelvant samples to Congenica on a sample by sample basis
+After quality checks of a WES run have been completed, this app will be run to upload relevant samples to Congenica on a sample by sample basis

-## What data are required for this app to run?
+## What data is required for this app to run?

  VCFs (*markdup_Haplotyper.vcf.gz*)  &/or BAMs( *markdup.bam*)